-Isaacson’s most recent biography, Leonardo da Vinci (2017), offers new discoveries about Leonardo’s life and work, weaving a narrative that connects his art to his science.
-He is also the author of The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution (2014), Steve Jobs (2011), Einstein: His Life and Universe (2007), Benjamin Franklin: An American Life (2003), and Kissinger: A Biography (1992), and coauthor of The Wise Men: Six Friends and the World They Made(1986).
+Isaacson’s most recent biography, Elon Musk (2023), is an intimate chronicle based on spending two years by Musk’s side.
+He is also the author of The Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race (2020), Leonardo da Vinci (2017), The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution (2014), Steve Jobs (2011), Einstein: His Life and Universe (2007), Benjamin Franklin: An American Life (2003), and Kissinger: A Biography (1992), and coauthor of The Wise Men: Six Friends and the World They Made(1986).

-He is a host of the show “Amanpour and Company” on PBS and CNN, a contributor to CNBC, and host of the podcast “Trailblazers, from Dell Technologies.”
+He is a host of the show “Amanpour and Company” on PBS and CNN, a contributor to CNBC, host of the podcast “Trailblazers, from Dell Technologies.”

 Isaacson was born on May 20, 1952, in New Orleans.
 He is a graduate of Harvard College and of Pembroke College of Oxford University, where he was a Rhodes Scholar.
 He began his career at The Sunday Times of London and then the New Orleans Times-Picayune.
-He joined TIME in 1978 and served as a political correspondent, national editor, and editor of digital media before becoming the magazine’s 14th editor in 1996.
-He became chairman and CEO of CNN in 2001, and then president and CEO of the Aspen Institute in 2003.
+He joined TIME in 1978 and became the magazine’s 14th editor in 1996.
+He became CEO of CNN in 2001 and the CEO of the Aspen Institute in 2003.

+In 2023, he was awarded the National Humanities Medal by President Joe Biden.
 He is a member of the American Academy of Arts and Sciences, the Royal Society of the Arts, and the American Philosophical Society.
-He serves on the board of United Airlines, the New Orleans City Planning Commission, the New Orleans Tricentennial Commission, Bloomberg Philanthropies, the Rockefeller Foundation, the Society of American Historians, the U.S. Defense Department Innovation Board, the Carnegie Institution for Science, and My Brother’s Keeper Alliance.
+He serves on the board of United Airlines and Bloomberg Philanthropies.